Arrest made in fatal shooting of Officer Richard Mendez inside Philadelphia airport parking garage

 PHILADELPHIA (CBS) -- An arrest has been made in connection to a shooting that killed a Philadelphia police officer and injured another last week in a Philadelphia International Airport parking garage, police said.

-Police will provide more information during a 2:30 p.m. news conference on Monday, which can be streamed on CBS News Philadelphia and in the streaming player above.
+Officer Mendez's cuffs were placed on Martinez Fernandez when he was processed.
+Martinez Fernandez was taken to New Jersey State police where he is awaiting extradition to Philadelphia for murder charges.

-The shooting happened around 11 p.m. last Thursday inside a parking garage at the airport.
+The shooting inside the parking garage at the airport happened around 11 p.m. last Thursday

 According to police, Officers Richard Mendez and Raul Ortiz were shot after they confronted a group of car thieves in a parking garage at the airport.